ENAC SKYDIVING FAQ

 How much does the Class 2 medical cost?+

-In Italy €120–180 depending on the AME and region.
+Roughly €120–200 depending on examiner and region.
 Milan and Rome tend to be pricier; regional centers often cheaper.
+Verify directly with the ENAC examiner.

 How long is the medical certificate valid?+